-To request an independent study, students must first complete a Graduate Independent Study Approval Request Form and submit it via email to the Direction of Graduate Studies at engr-me-dgs@uconn.edu no later than the first week of the semester.
+To request an independent study, students must first complete a Graduate Independent Study Approval Request Form no later than the first week of the semester.
 After approval is granted, the student must submit the Student Enrollment Request Form.
 The school designee to whom the form should be routed by the student's advisor is the Director of Graduate Studies.